flaxandteal/dp-compose/cantabular-import/README.md

 volume it creates. `sudo` requires the `-E` in order to preserve existing environment variables)

-# Bring Up Cantabular Import Services Detached (running in background) #
+# Bring up Cantabular Import Services Detached (running in background) #

 `make start-detached`